Filing a Petition—How To Revive a Dead Trademark

 This is why many business owners opt to pay for a trademark attorney, which can add thousands of dollars to the bill.
 There is an inexpensive alternative, though—DoNotPay.

-When you sign up for our app, you will receive help from the first-ever robot lawyer, and we will ask you about all the necessary information, so you can rest assured your application will be error-free.
+When you , you will receive help from the first-ever robot lawyer, and we will ask you about all the necessary information, so you can rest assured your application will be error-free.

 With DoNotPay, you will receive professional attorney service at a low cost.